apache/nifi-site/content/documentation/security.md

 The following announcements include published vulnerabilities that apply directly to Apache NiFi components.

 {{< vulnerability
+id="CVE-2024-45477"
+title="Improper Neutralization of Input in Parameter Context Description" published="2024-10-28" severity="Medium" products="Apache NiFi"
+affectedVersions="1.10.0 to 1.27.0 and 2.0.0-M1 to 2.0.0-M3"
+fixedVersion="1.28.0 and 2.0.0-M4"
+jira="NIFI-13675"
+pullRequest="9195"
+reporter="Muhammad Hazim Bin Nor Aizi" >}}

+Apache NiFi 1.10.0 through 1.27.0 and 2.0.0-M1 through 2.0.0-M3 support a description field for Parameters in a Parameter Context configuration that is vulnerable to cross-site scripting.
+An authenticated user, authorized to configure a Parameter Context, can enter arbitrary JavaScript code, which the client browser will execute within the session context of the authenticated user.
+Upgrading to Apache NiFi 1.28.0 or 2.0.0-M4 is the recommended mitigation.

+{{</ vulnerability >}}

+{{< vulnerability
 id="CVE-2024-37389"
 title="Improper Neutralization of Input in Parameter Context Description" published="2024-07-08"